Everytab/Everytab-System-7/README.md

 How to use

 Get DOSBox
-set the work environment in a folder having QBasic 4.5 (Given in the repo)
+set the work environment in a folder having Visual Basic for MS-DOS

-How to make an install
+**How to make an install**

 Requirements
 1) Compiled ESSM2.bas and CDST.bas